ArthurHla/Datafest/README.md

 What we found:

-Best time to apply to jobs
+1. Best time to apply to jobs

-When companies are most seeking for hires
+2.When companies are most seeking for hires

-Most listing for jobs in the U.S. was for: nurses, food, retail, and management Locations to move to for best oppertunity of being hired Community college and private schools in CA have the upper hand because their school startes earlier(the same time jobs are seeking people to hire).
+3. Most listing for jobs in the U.S. was for: nurses, food, retail, and management

+4. Locations to move to for best oppertunity of being hired

+5. Community college and private schools in CA have the upper hand because their school startes earlier(the same time jobs are seeking people to hire).